 Effects of vaping on teeth.
 Vaping has become the latest trend, allowing many people to enjoy a rush of nicotine or other legal drugs without the tar and pervasive smell of smoking.
 However, many people who enjoy vaping do not realize that it also can have potent physical effects.
 Although the smoke coming from a vape pen appears whiter and cleaner than heavy, tarry cigarette smoke, it can have part a particularly profound impact on the health of your teeth and gums.
 In this post, we’ll take you through the perils and effects of vaping on teeth.

-What are the cause and effect of vaping in our teeth?
-Can vaping really damage our teeth and gums permanently?
-Most importantly, if my teeth are being damaged by vaping is there any chance they can be fixed?
+What are the causes and effects on our teeth?
+Can vaping really damage them and gums permanently?
+Most importantly, if my dentin is being damaged by vaping is there any chance they can be fixed?
 Today we explore the answers to these and other questions about vaping and its effect on dental health.

 Nicotine: Reducing Circulation

 Many people who enjoy vaping do not understand that it produces much more than simple water vapor.
 People who use this are often using it to ingest an addictive substance.
 Nicotine is generally the most popular drug to find in a vaping solution.

 A lot of the information on cigarettes focuses on how bad smoking is, leaving out the deleterious effects of nicotine.
 In fact, nicotine is very bad for your body, and most especially your teeth, regardless of the way that you are taking it in.
 What are the causes and effects?
 It is a potent vasoconstrictor, squeezing blood vessels so they cannot deliver as much blood.
 The end result of this is that tissues in the mouth often end up damaged from loss of blood flow in people who vape regularly.